 Perinatal Mental Health

-May is National Mental Health Awareness Month.
-As a focus for the Mountain Plains Mental Health Technology Transfer Center throughout the month, we are shining a spotlight on perinatal and maternal mental health.
+As a focus area of the Mountain Plains Mental Health Technology Transfer Center, we are helping to shine a spotlight on perinatal and maternal mental health.
 Did you know that 75% of mothers who experience maternal mental health will go untreated?
 Mothers who experience perinatal mental health concerns are at more risk of depression and anxiety, which can affect not only their relationships with their children but also with their significant others.
 The ripple effects can have a far-reaching outcome on relationships, work, happiness, and overall life satisfaction.
-During the month of May, we are working hard to help shine a spotlight on all of these concerns with perinatal mental health to help anyone struggling have a place they can turn to seek help and find those that support them.
+We want anyone struggling with perinatal mental health concerns to have a place they can turn to seek help and find those that support them.

 The above infographic is from the Maternal Mental Health Leadership Alliance.
 They are a great resource and have many fact sheets about different topics surrounding the perinatal and maternal mental health categories.
 You can view these fact sheets by clicking here.